YamagutiSenior/clone_simple_notes/docs/content/getting_started/lesson_5_appsec_workflow/_index.md

 Each vulnerability report contains vulnerabilities from the scans of the most recent branch merged into the default branch.

-The vulnerability reports display the total number of vulnerabilities by severity (for example, Critical, High, Medium, Low, Info, Unknown).
-Below this, a table shows each vulnerabilities detected date, status, severity, description, identifier, the scanner where it was detected, and activity (including related issues or available solutions).
-By default, the vulnerability report is filtered to display all detected and confirmed vulnerabilities.
+The vulnerability reports display the total number of vulnerabilities by severity.
+Below this, a table shows each vulnerabilities detected which includes:
+- date
+- status
+- severity
+- description
+- identifier
+- the scanner where it was detected
+- activity (including related issues or available solutions)

 1. In order to access vulnerability reports, navigate to **Security & Compliance** left navigation menu and selecting **Vulnerability Reports**